Termination Pay for Employees who Cannot Work Because of a Total Disability

 Sometimes, an employer does not provide disability insurance and in this scenario, if you cannot work because of a non-work related injury or illness, then you will generally be placed on a medical leave and you may be eligible to collect employment insurance benefits for a relatively short period of time.

-Employees who Have LTD Coverage
+Employees Who Have LTD Coverage

 Some employers offer long-term disability (“LTD”) insurance to employees who are totally disabled.
 If approved, then LTD benefits can last until you are 65 years old.
 Often, the definition of “totally disabled” changes under the LTD policy after two years and the new definition requires you to prove that you are medically unable to work in most positions.
 At this point in time, some employers decide to cut off health, dental and other group benefit coverages.
 The legality of this decision will be the subject of another blog.